adaapp/di-workshop-01-intro-to-p5/README.md

-# Workshop 1: Introducing JavaScipt with P5.js
+# Workshop 1: Introducing JavaScript with P5.js

 Make sure you’re working in pairs - on a single laptop.
 You’ll be **pair programming**.
 In pair programming, there are two roles - **driver** and **navigator**.